tpinotti/ybyra/README.md

 ### 6. Run ybyra

 At this stage, the working directory should contain two files, `config.yaml` and `units.tsv`.
-Once everything is set up, you can run the workflow, for example, using 12 threads, like this:
+Once everything is set up, you can run the workflow from the ybyra directory, for example, using 12 threads, like this:

 ```
+cd /path/to/ybyra
-snakemake -s ybyra.v03.smk --configfile config/hg37/hg37.ftdna.yml --cores 12
+snakemake --cores 12 --directory /path/to/my_analysis
 ```

+That is, we run ybyra while in the directory with the code, and then use the `--directory` option of snakemake to point to the working directory (here assuming `my_analysis` as above, but replace as needed).
+This is where result files will then be produced, as explained in the following.

 ## Genotype Calling and Ancient DNA Damage